 - Heat a large skillet to medium heat and add the olive oil.

-- Dip the tortilla in the chile dressing, spreading it over both sides.
+- Dip the tortilla in the chile sauce, spreading it over both sides.
 Then fry the tortilla.